TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Introduction

-We further explore improving existing attacks/defenses, leading to a set of previously unknown findings such as \mcounter{i} one-pixel triggers suffice (over 95\% \asr) for many attacks; \mcounter{ii} training from scratch seems more effective than re-training benign models to forge trojan models; \mcounter{iii} leveraging DNN architectures (\meg,\,skip connection) in optimizing trojan models marginally improves attack effectiveness; \mcounter{iv} optimizing trigger patterns along with trojan models improves both attack effectiveness and evasiveness; \mcounter{iv} sanitizing trojan models via unlearning\mcite{neural-cleanse}, while fixing existing backdoors, may introduce new vulnerabilities; \mcounter{v} while most defenses are vulnerable to adaptive attacks, integrating complementary ones (\meg,\,model inspection and input filtering) significantly enhances defense robustness.
-We envision that our findings will facilitate future research on neural backdoors and shed light on designing and building DL systems in a more secure and informative manner.\footnote{All the data, models, and code of the paper are open-sourced at \url{https://github.com/ain-soph/trojanzoo}}
+We further explore improving existing attacks/defenses, leading to a number of previously unknown findings including \mcounter{i} one-pixel triggers often suffice (over 95\% \asr); \mcounter{ii} training from scratch often outperforms perturbing benign models to forge trojan models; \mcounter{iii} leveraging DNN architectures (\meg,\,skip connects) in optimizing trojan models improves the attack effectiveness; \mcounter{iv} most individual defenses are vulnerable to adaptive attacks; and \mcounter{v} exploiting model interpretability significantly improves defense robustness.
+We envision that the \system platform and our findings will facilitate future research on neural backdoors and shed light on designing and building DL systems in a more secure and informative manner.\footnote{All the data, models, and code used in the paper are released at:\\ \url{https://github.com/ain-soph/trojanzoo}.}